RahulModak74/working_agents/README.md

 Features: Memory, Dynamic Agents, Structured Output parsing

 To Add(Deliberately Ommited for simplicity):Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.

+Power of our system can be seen from extremely_advanced_cyber_agentic_workflow.json file..
+To design similarly long and complex agentic workflow in LangChain will take hundreds of lines of python code with complex chain compositions, custom callbacks, and error handling.

+Here all you need to do is python3 main.py --workflow extremely_advanced_cybersec.json!!

 Sample Marketing Agentic Workflow: (First YOU NEED TO GET free API token  for DeepSeek on openrouter and add it in config.py)